-Attorney General News Release: Attorney General Joins Coalition of 20 States and the District of Columbia Defending the ACA in U,S, Supreme CourtPosted on May 6, 2020 in Latest News
+Attorney General News Release: Attorney General Joins Coalition of 20 States and the District of Columbia Defending the ACA in U,S, Supreme CourtPosted on May 6, 2020 in Latest Department News

 HONOLULU – Hawaii Attorney General Clare E. Connors, today joined a coalition led by California Attorney General Becerra, in filing a brief in the U.S. Supreme Court to defend the Affordable Care Act (ACA) against efforts by the Trump Administration and the state of Texas to repeal the entire ACA, putting the healthcare of tens of millions of Americans at risk.
 The Court agreed to review a recent Fifth Circuit decision that held the ACA’s individual mandate unconstitutional and called into question whether the remaining provisions of the law could still stand—jeopardizing Medicaid expansion, critical public health programs to help fight COVID-19, and subsidies that help working families access care, among countless other programs.
 Critically, this decision threatens healthcare coverage protections for 133 million Americans with pre-existing conditions and would allow health insurance companies to deny individuals care or charge more based on their health status.

 “Neither the individual mandate nor the ACA as a whole is unconstitutional,” said Attorney General Connors.
 “In fact, the ACA is more important now, as the current global health care crisis highlights the need for a functioning system that provides healthcare access to our community.”